How to use git bisect?

 How to use bisect?

-• Checkout master branch and pull latest code from upstream repo
+- Checkout master branch and pull latest code from upstream repo

-• Find the commit history which had working and checkout it. git checkout <<sha>>
+- Find the commit history which had working and checkout it.

-• Run your code and verify that bug doesn’t exists
+git checkout <<sha>> - Run your code and verify that bug doesn’t exists

-• Run git bisect start to initiate bisect
+git bisect startto initiate bisect - Run

-• Run git checkout master
+git checkout master - Run

-• It will automatically checkout commit sha which is calculated using binary search(Usually this sha would be middle of master to working commit.)
+git bisect badto mark latest code as bad commit. - It will automatically checkout commit sha which is calculated using binary search(Usually this sha would be middle of master to working commit.)

-• Continue this process till bisect tells your offending commit, and thats the place which introduced the bug.
+git bisect good(if not bug) orgit bisect bad(If bug exists) - Continue this process till bisect tells your offending commit, and thats the place which introduced the bug.

 Example: